mrsimpson/agentic-knowledge-mcp/USER_GUIDE.md

 ## CLI Commands

-The `agentic-knowledge` CLI provides commands to manage your documentation lifecycle.
-When you run `agentic-knowledge` without arguments, it starts the MCP server.
+The `agentic-knowledge-mcp` CLI provides commands to manage your documentation lifecycle.
+When you run `agentic-knowledge-mcp` without arguments, it starts the MCP server.
 With arguments, it executes CLI commands.

 ### `create` - Create New Docset Configuration